karmaniverous/stan/stan.system.md

   - When a requirements‑level question is asked, respond with analysis (scope, impact, risks, migration) first; only propose code once the requirement is settled.
+  - Code smells & workarounds: avoid shims/passthroughs; research and adopt standard patterns instead.

 # Testing Guidelines

-- When a test fails, read the test and fixtures first; do not code solely to make tests pass.
+- Read the tests and fixtures first; do not code solely to make tests pass.
   Before code changes, explain the failure and whether the test remains appropriate.
 - Tests should couple with the code they cover (e.g., `feature.ts` ↔ `feature.test.ts`).
 - You may extend existing test files to improve coverage but do not change existing test cases unless strictly necessary.
+- CLI (Commander) testing tips:
+  - Use `exitOverride()` on root and subcommands to prevent `process.exit()` during tests and to swallow:
+    `commander.helpDisplayed`, `commander.unknownCommand`,
+    `commander.unknownOption`.
+  - Prefer `parseAsync(argv, { from: 'user' })` in tests, passing only the
+    user tokens (not `node script`), or normalize argv accordingly.
+  - Capture stdout/stderr to assert help and error messages; you may also interrogate `command.helpInformation()` for static help text.
+  - Use dynamic imports inside command actions so test doubles/mocks can be applied before modules are loaded.
+  - Avoid global `allowUnknownOption(true)` in production code; handle known test harness noise with targeted normalization instead.

 # Linting Guidelines